igor-tkachev/AspectGenerator/README.md

 > [!WARNING]
 > *Interceptors* are an experimental compiler feature planned to ship in .NET 8 (with support for C# only).
 The feature may be subject to breaking changes or removal in a future release.

+> [!WARNING]
+> The community still has doubts about the usefulness of this feature.
+On the one hand, it looks like not kosher fake AOP.
+On the other hand, it works just fine.
+This project can help you to try it and share your own opinion.

 ## Download and Install

 Install nuget